hazelcast/fraud-detection-onnx/README.md

 The output should be your IP address.
 I will use 192.168.0.135 as an example

-With your IP address, you can submit the Feature data loading jobs First navigate to the feature-data-loader directory
+With your IP address, you can submit the Feature data loading jobs.
+But first, you need to navigate to the feature-data-loader directory
 ```
 cd ../feature-data-loader
 ```